fbpx

 In order to ensure the safety of your pet even further, have him/her wear a life vest.
 It’s also a good idea for you to learn how to administer CPR on a cat so that you can quickly respond should an emergency arise.

 Do you need help teaching your cat to swim?
 We at TAILored Cat Services can provide an extra set of hands for the job.
-Book your next appointment now by calling/texting 425-923-7791 or emailing by using contact form.
+Book your next appointment now by calling/texting 425-923-7791 or emailing by using the contact form.

 Previous